 • participate actively in class, ask questions, see you during your office hours?

 • work well independently, solve problems, deal maturely with obstacles or ambiguity?

-• have at least an overall 2.5 GPA?
-NB: Effective for Fall 2013 admissions, the minimum GPA requirement will be 2.8 (and, fyi, the average GPA of recently admitted students was 3.31).
+• have at least an overall 2.8 GPA?
+(The average GPA of recently admitted students was 3.33).